 The Company is currently in the process of negotiating with the above-mentioned damaged companies for fire indemnity payments.
-As of December 31, 2023 and 2022, the outstanding provisions for fire indemnity were \$0 and \$68,159, respectively, which were recorded under provisions.
-Please refer to note 6(0) for the details.
+For the indemnity payment, please refer to note 6(n) for the details.
 As of December 31, 2023, the indemnity payment had been fully completed.

-The Company has already entered into related property insurance and public liability insurance contracts.
-As of December 31, 2023 and 2022, the Company recognized the claim receivables for \$0 and \$30,000, respectively, which were recorded under other receivables.

-For the years ended December 31, 2023 and 2022, the Company received insurance claim income amounting to \$210,943 and \$158,275, respectively, which was recorded under other income.
+The Company has already entered into related property insurance and public liability insurance contracts, wherein it received insurance claims progressively from 2021.
+For the years ended December 31, 2024 and 2023, the Company received insurance claim income amounting to \$431,455 and \$210,943, respectively, which was recorded under other income, please refer to note 6(v).
+The above-mentioned insurance claims have all been received.